History

 These discussions lead to a short term research project, funded by the Lottery Investing in Ideas programme, investigating a possible model for a supported self-employment project.
 The main conclusions were:

-• In Scotland, over 1500 people with Autism might be capable of full time self- employment given appropriate support.
+• In Scotland, over 1500 autistic people might be capable of full time self- employment given appropriate support.

-Although programmes do exist to help people into self-employment, existing provision does not meet the needs of people with Autism.
+Although programmes do exist to help people into self-employment, existing provision does not meet the needs of autistic people.

-Current programmes typically offer support as far as the start up phase of the business, but nothing beyond that, which could be a critical requirement of a programme aimed at people with Autism.
+Current programmes typically offer support as far as the start up phase of the business, but nothing beyond that, which could be a critical requirement of a programme aimed at autistic people .

 There is a common fear that losing benefits might cause financial hardship, but this can be successfully surmounted.